Clemson vs. Florida State NCAA Football Odds, Plays and Insights | October 30, 2021

 - Clemson's games this year have gone over the total in one out of seven opportunities (14.3%).

-- Clemson is 0-2 against the spread and 2-0 overall when the team picks up more than 388.9 yards.
+- When Clemson churns out more than 388.9 yards, the team is 0-2 against the spread and 2-0 overall.

-- The Tigers have eight giveaways this season, while the Seminoles have nine takeaways .
+- This year, the Tigers have eight turnovers, one fewer than the Seminoles have takeaways (9).

 - Find the latest spread and moneyline odds for Clemson at SISportsbook.